 3. If the key in the entry is equal to the searchable key, then we return the related value.
 Otherwise, we go to the next entry and repeat step 3.

-content Figure 2 – Search in Dictionary
+Search in Dictionary Figure 2 – Search in Dictionary

 Search algorithm